 Regional and Remote Aviation

-In the 2019-20 Budget, the Government committed $100.0 million over four years to 2022-23 to provide assistance to the owners of regional airports to undertake essential works, promoting aviation safety and access for communities.
+In the 2019-20 Budget, the Australian Government committed $100 million over four years to 2022-23 to the Regional Airports Program, a competitive grants program intended to:

-The Remote Airstrip Upgrade Program is part of the Australian Government's Regional Aviation Access Programme (RAAP) and provides funding for upgrades to remote airstrips in isolated communities.
+The Remote Airstrip Upgrade Program is a competitive grants program and provides funding for upgrades to remote airstrips.
 This funding continues the Australian Government's commitment to improving the safety of remote air transport and the access of residents to essential goods and services, including urgent medical care.

 The Airservices Australia Enroute Charges Payment Scheme

-The Airservices Australia Enroute Charges Payment Scheme continues to provide a subsidy to air operators providing aeromedical services to regional and remote locations through a reimbursement of enroute air navigation charges levied by Airservices Australia.
+The Airservices Australia Enroute Charges Payment Scheme provides a subsidy to air operators providing aeromedical services to regional and remote locations through a reimbursement of enroute air navigation charges levied by Airservices Australia.

 Regional aviation refers to that part of the aviation industry that engages in scheduled commercial airline activity between regional areas or between regional areas and capital cities.
 Traditionally, regional aviation services have been identified as those airlines performing regular public transport services and whose fleets contain exclusively low capacity aircraft (38 seats or less or with a payload of 4,200 kilograms or less).
 However, Australia's regional airlines now commonly use larger aircraft.
 Some regional areas are also serviced by jet aircraft operated by major domestic airlines.